wilhelm-murdoch/go-collection/README.md

 * `func (c *Collection[T]) AtFirst() (T, bool)` [#](collection.go#L349)
 * `collection.go:349:351` [#](collection.go#L349-L351)

-AtFirst attempts to return the first item of the collection along with aboolean value stating whether or not an item could be found.
+AtFirst attempts to return the first item of the collection along with a boolean value stating whether or not an item could be found.

 ```go
 package main